 How Do I Enroll in the CollegeChoice Advisor 529 Savings Plan?

 You can open an account with the CollegeChoice Advisor 529 Savings Plan through a financial advisor, who would guide you through the enrollment and investment selection process.
 When choosing an advisor to work with, however, make sure you examine his or her qualifications and credentials.
 Some advisors such as Registered Investment Advisors (RIAs) are held to stricter standards than advisors not registered with the Securities Exchange Commission (SEC).
 In addition, compensation structures can vary widely across advisors and this can have a profound effect on your long-term savings.
-For example, certified financial planners (CFPs) typically work on a fee-only basis, while other advisors work off commissions from the investments they recommend.
+For example, certified financial planners (CFPs) typically work on a fee-only basis, while other advisors receive fees from clients plus sales commissions from third parties.

 So be sure to ask your advisor questions about his or her certifications, fee structures and areas of expertise.